lunamidori5/Midori-AI-Website/content/pixelos.md

 ## PixelArch OS: A Docker-Optimized Arch Linux Distribution

-PixelArch OS is a lightweight and efficient Arch Linux distribution specifically designed for Docker environments.
-It offers a streamlined platform for developing, deploying, and managing containerized applications.
+PixelArch OS is a lightweight and efficient Arch Linux distribution designed for containerized environments.
+It provides a streamlined platform for developing, deploying, and managing Docker-based workflows.

 **Key Features:**